 Throughout the courses, there are many Rings scattered around.
 Picking them will allow the player to reach higher performance levels.
 Players start races at Level 1 which can be maxed out to level 3 with 60-100 Rings.
 Possibly the most costly maneuver in terms of air is boosting, by which a player greatly increases speed for a short duration.
 If a boost is performed when in close range of an enemy racer, the player will launch an attack against the racer, causing them to lose Rings, and remain stunned for a short duration.

 This game introduces five new playable characters, the Babylon Rogues and the E-10000 series.
 In addition to the new characters, characters from other Sega games are also playable.
 This includes Ulala from Space Channel 5, NiGHTS from NiGHTS into Dreams, and Aiai from Super Monkey Ball.

-Each racer in the game has one of three beneficial attributes: Speed, Flight, and Power.
+Each racer in the game has one of three beneficial attributes: Speed, Fly, and Power.
 The Speed attribute allows players to grind along rails.
-The Flight attribute allows players to go airborne by going through a series of suspended hoops.
+The Fly attribute allows players to go airborne by going through a series of suspended hoops.
 The Power attribute allows players to knock certain obstacles out of their way.
 Each of these maneuvers will refill the air gauge partially when used.